About Bonnie

 Around that time, I began reading books that expanded my horizons.
 One of the most life-changing was Viktor Frankl’s Man’s Search for Meaning.
 From it, I gained a guiding question that would shape my entire life:

-One answer was clear — I wanted to live my values.
+One answer was clear — I wanted to live by my values.
 I became a Girl Scout leader for ten years so my girls could experience the values scouting offers.
 I also returned to college, completing my Home Economics degree and, later, coursework in Math and Computer Science.

 It was during this period I made a difficult decision: my husband and I wanted different things from life.
 We divorced, and three years later I met and married a man who valued giving one another the freedom to live as we envisioned.
 That was another good decision.